isirode/better-stronger-toml/README.md

 If the extension do not seem to be starting (Runtime status : Not yet activated.), you need to [associate the file extension](https://code.visualstudio.com/docs/getstarted/tips-and-tricks?s=04#_change-language-mode) .toml to the language toml.

+Schema constraints are reported at the first line instead of their actual location, but the path is indicated.

+Auto-completion using the schema is limited to first level properties (not those included in the definitions) & are limited to property keys.

 ## Release Notes

 Users appreciate release notes as you update your extension.

 ### 0.0.1

-Initial release of Better Stronger TOML (preview).
+- Initial release of Better Stronger TOML (preview).

 ### 0.0.2

-Fixing minor issues (package.json, README.md).
+- Fixing minor issues (package.json, README.md).

+### 0.0.3

+- Added first version of auto-completion
+  - Limited to first level properties of the schema (properties of definitions are not used)
+  - Limited to property keys
+  - Description is indicated
+  - Examples are indicated
+  - Types are indicated, the $ref is also indicated
+  - Contrainsts are not indicated